pcms documentation

 content: baz

-# Where to look for pongo2 templates when inheriting / defining a template file:
+# Where to look for pongo2 templates when inheriting / defining a template file.

 template_dir: templates